account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 //================================================================================================
 25. Laravel Vue
  Vue components are updated upon {npm run watch}  or {npm run production}, see details at => 15.
+Js/Css, minify, Laravel Mix

+ # Roadmap to start vue.js implement =>
-Js/Css, minify, Laravel Mix Vue.js start source code file is in /resources/asset/js/someOneFile.js.
+    #1.
+Create one start source code core Vue.js file in "/resources/asset/js/someOneFile.js".
         For Example => \resources\assets\js\WpBlog_Vue\wpblog-vue-start
+    #2.
 You have to include this file in webpack.mix as source file and specify the output folder, concatenated file will be saved in that folder with the same name.
 U have to add this file (public/js/Wpress_Vue_JS/wpblog-vue-start.js) in html =>
        .js('resources/assets/js/WpBlog_Vue/wpblog-vue-start.js',   'public/js/Wpress_Vue_JS')  //Vue.js; Source-> Destination
+    #3.
+Include js file "public/js/Wpress_Vue_JS/wpblog-vue-start.js" in html
+	#4.
+Init some components in \resources\assets\js\WpBlog_Vue\wpblog-vue-start.js, then put this Vue components where u need in /views/../some_view_file
+	    Example => Vue.component('create-post',  require('./components/CreatePost.vue')); => in html => <create-post/>
+	#5.
+Run {npm run watch} to watch changes

- #Example of a start Vue file see =>  /resources/assets/js/WpBlog_Vue/wpblog-vue-start.js
+ #Examples of a start Vue file see =>  /resources/assets/js/WpBlog_Vue/wpblog-vue-start.js
                                   =>  /resources/assets/js/Appointment/appoint-vue-start.js

  Table of content:
    25.1 Change css based on props